KaterynaLikhvar/Virtual-piano/README.md

 Application allows to play notes by mouse click or keyboard key press.

 Key skills:
-* work with DOM
+* working with DOM
-* work with audio
+* working with audio
-* work with FullScreen API
+* working with FullScreen API

 You can run this project just tap a [link](https://katerynalikhvar.github.io/Virtual-piano/).